michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/models.md

 <img src="https://render.githubusercontent.com/render/math?math=\nabla J(\theta)\propto \sum_s\mu(s)\sum_aq_\pi(s,a)\nabla \pi(a|s,\theta)">

 Several algorithms can be used to solve this problem.
-For this capstone project, we will explore three different Policy Gradient methods: REINFORCE, REINFORCE with Baseline, and Actor-Critic Methods.
+For this capstone project, we will explore three different Policy Gradient Methods: REINFORCE, REINFORCE with Baseline, and Actor-Critic Methods.

 ### REINFORCE